yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/prepare-cloud/gcp.md

 ## 2. Set up a new service account

-Yugaware admin console requires a service account with the appropriate permissions to provision and manage compute instances.
+YugaWare admin console requires a service account with the appropriate permissions to provision and manage compute instances.
 Go to the `IAM & admin` -> `Service accounts` and click on `Create Service Account`.
 You can follow these instructions to [create a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts).

 Fill the form with the following values: